-Now that we’re all geared up, let’s talk about techniques you’ll use to make your movements inaudible.
+Now that we’re all geared up, let’s talk about techniques you’ll use to make your movements as quiet as possible.

 Instead of breathing shallowly or not at all, you’ll have to figure out a way to take in as much oxygen as you need.
 I recommend inhaling as you lift your foot and exhaling as you put it down.
 That rhythm should help you relax and stay centered, which is also why most martial arts experts recommend it.